Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Related Work

+Transformers have revolutionized the field of ASR by implementing self-attention mechanisms, which capture temporal relationships across the entire input sequence simultaneously, thus overcoming the range limitations of RNN-based architectures and enabling more efficient encoding of contextual information \cite{Vaswani_2023,Mehrish_2023}.
+Multiple ASR transformer-based models are currently available for speech-to-text transcription including Transformer Transducer \cite{Zhang_2020}, wav2vec 2.0 \cite{Baevski_2020}, SpeechStew \cite{Chan_2021}, Conformer \cite{Gulati_2020} and Whisper \cite{Radford_2023}.
+However, while transformer-based models demonstrate exceptional performance on healthy speech ASR \cite{Radford_2023}, they often encounter challenges adapting to aphasic speech recognition due to the high heterogeneity in lexico-acoustic features of post-stroke speech.
 Recent studies have leveraged pretrained transformer-based ASR models, adapting them to enhance performance on aphasic speech.
 Within this framework\cite{Torre_2021}, XLSR-53, a model built upon wav2vec 2.0 architecture, was fine-tuned to adapt it to aphasic speech transcription.
-XLSR-53 \cite{Conneau_2020}, pretrained on the extensive dataset, which contains 56,000 hours of unlabeled audio, uses convolutional neural network layers to generate latent speech representations \cite{Baevski_2020}.
+XLSR-53 \cite{Conneau_2020}, pretrained on the extensive dataset which contains 56,000 hours of unlabeled audio, uses convolutional neural network layers to generate latent speech representations \cite{Baevski_2020}.
 These representations are then passed through a transformer network to encode contextualized speech features \cite{Baevski_2020}.
 However, wav2vec 2.0 architecture is outperformed by other transformer-based foundation models such as Whisper \cite{Radford_2023, Yerramreddy_2024}.
 Whisper-derived representations have been successfully utilized in previous studies to classify dysfluencies in stuttering \cite{Ameer_2024} and to estimate dysarthria severity \cite{Rathod_2023}.
-Further, Whisper and XLSR-53 model transcripts have been successfully used for relevant speech feature extraction, later used for aphasia type classification, reaching average 90.6 F1 score \cite{Wagner_2023}.
-Recent work also investigated hyperparameter tuning and fine-tuning of Whisper to better fit aphasic speech, reaching promising results of 38.5\% and 21.93\% WER on aphasic speech transcription, respectively. \cite{Sanguedolce_2023, sanguedolce2024universal}.
+Further, Whisper and XLSR-53 model transcripts have been successfully used for relevant speech feature extraction, later used for aphasia type classification, reaching an average F1 score of 90.6 \cite{Wagner_2023}.
+Recent work also investigated hyperparameter tuning and fine-tuning of Whisper to better fit aphasic speech, reaching promising results of 38.5\% and 21.93\% WER on aphasic speech transcription, respectively \cite{Sanguedolce_2023, sanguedolce2024universal}.
 However, the vast majority of previous work has focused on sentential speech, and the applications of Whisper to single-word utterances remain to be studied.